CDCgov/cfa-viral-lineage-model/README.md

 The model is provided with lightly-preprocessed data of variant sequences from humans in the USA, from [Nextstrain](https://docs.nextstrain.org/projects/ncov/en/latest/reference/remote_inputs.html) ([data dictionary](https://docs.nextstrain.org/projects/ncov/en/latest/reference/metadata-fields.html)).
 An Apache Parquet is provided, with columns `date`, `fd_offset`, `division`, `lineage`, `count`.
 Rows are uniquely identified by `(date, division, lineage)`. `date` and `fd_offset` can be computed from each other, given the forecast date.

 Note that `date` is the sample collection date. `fd` refers to the forecast date. `fd_offset` is `date - fd` measured in days.
 Sequences are filtered to have a collection date no later than the forecast date.

+Note also the this codebase uses `lineage` to refer to a modeling unit (i.e., a collection of sequences treated identically by the model).

 | date       | fd_offset | division     | lineage | count |
 | ---------- | --------- | ------------ | ------- | ----- |